How to Write B2B Email Templates to Personalize Sales Outreach That Isn't Creepy

 Thibault and his team accumulated more than 200,000 registrants and 5,000 users for a webinar — without a single salesperson.

-Are you interested in learning more about how he used Leadfeeder to grow their acquisition funnel?
+Are you interested in learning more about how he used Leadfeeder by Dealfront to grow their acquisition funnel?

 By focusing on a case study of a peer in a similar industry, you can break down the lack of trust that usually exists between salesperson and prospect and show that you’re really there to help.